Frequently Asked Questions

 Q: I’ve tried registering for the online curriculum but my parents aren’t able to provide consent.
 What should I do?

-Call the NCGA Foundation at (831)625-4653.
+Call Youth on Course at (831)625-4653.
 We will be able to provide consent so that you can get started.

 Q: How long does my Youth on Course membership last?